tshepang/seaplane/docs/CONTRIBUTING.md

 ### Windows

-Windows additionally requires `zip` if creating releases.
-This can be installed via a package manager such as [Chocolatey][choco]

 > **Note**
 > When running some recipes like `spell-check`, if you receive an error about Execution Policy you
 > may need to run the following command.
 Some `just` recipes run as generated PowerShell scripts which